I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing to see any more.

 I'll hopefully see lots of you in a couple of weeks at the Kiddy friendly (Frank's sort of 40th weekend), and if not sometime in the new season.

 Chippenham 0 Yeltz 0

 It's finally all over.
 Having nothing to play for at the end of the season has been a strange experience - we've been challenging for promotion or relegartion for the last few years - and has been very dull.

 We finished the season with a decent 0-0 draw at Chips and Ham.
 I think we had the better of a pretty non-descript game, with their keeper making a few decent saves.
-Thanks as usual to Dave for his excellent - and well done for winning Fantasy Island!
+Thanks as usual to Dave for his excellent match reports - and well done for winning Fantasy Island!

 Have a jolly summer - let's hope for a decent World Cup to get us through the long sunny evenings - and on to the excitement of a new season!

 Chippenham Town: Perrin; Winter, W. Thorne, G. Thorne, Day (McEntegart 36), Harvey, Kirk, Jefferies, Gilroy (Adams 76), Rawlins, Stanley.
 Unused Subs: Herring, Badman, Griffin

 Halesowen Town: Coleman; Pierpoint, Haywood, Preston, Knight, Skidmore (Cooper 87), N. Smith (Myers 80), Francis, Forinton (C. Smith 85), Amos, Forsdick.
 Unused Subs: Thompson, Johnson